NREL/gcm_eval/README.rst

 the selection of inputs from the myriad of available models and datasets is a nuanced and subjective process.
-In this work, we assess datasets from various global climate models (GCMs) from the Coupled Model Intercomparison Project (CMIP6).
+In this work, we assess datasets from various global climate models (GCMs) from the Coupled Model Intercomparison Project Phase 6 (CMIP6).
 We present evaluations of their skills with respect to the historical climate and comparisons of their future projections of climate change.
 We present the results for different climatic and energy system regions and include interactive figures in the accompanying software repository.
 Previous work has presented similar GCM evaluations, but none have presented variables and metrics specifically intended for comprehensive energy systems analysis including impacts on energy demand, thermal cooling, hydropower, water availability, solar energy generation, and wind energy generation.
 We focus on GCM output meteorological variables that directly affect these energy system components including the representation of extreme values that can drive grid